 What makes up an anagram?

 An anagram consists of an anagram indicator (also known as an 'anagrind') and anagram fodder, which is normally visible in the clue.
 At the simplest level, this would be something like 'disturbed night' for THING, or "he's not upset" for HONEST.
-However the fodder can include letter selections, 'disturbed sleep initially annoying' would be fine for PLEASE.
+However the fodder can include letter selections, so 'disturbed sleep initially annoying' would be fine for PLEASE.
 It is also acceptable to use conjunctions to link elements of fodder, as in 'mixed tea and rum' for MATURE or 'cat playing with tin' for INTACT; note that in the second example one part of the fodder comes before the anagrind and another part after it.

 The anagram can of course be used in combination with other devices, as in 'son wearing loose coat' for ASCOT.